 Dorothea Dix Park | Raleigh

 During the stay-at-home orders from 2020, David and I maintained our weekly date nights by grabbing take out and heading to Dix Park for a picnic with the boys.
 There is a dog park on site in addition to plenty of open space for you and your dog to explore or sprawl out for a lovely afternoon.

 Eno River State Park | Durham

-One of our rescues is just a gigantic furball.
-He loves hiking at the Eno because it is shaded, and he can jump in the river to cool off.
+Winston is just a gigantic fluffball and he loves hiking at the Eno because it is shaded, and he can jump in the river to cool off.
 I would venture to say that this is his favorite spot for us to take him walking!
-The trails are easy to hike and make for a great afternoon adventure.
+The trails are easy to hike and make for a great adventure.

 I’m not sure I’ve ever been to Ponysaurus when it hasn’t been packed with dogs and their owners.
 This is another great spot for food trucks and delicious beer!
 It’s a nice stop before heading to Bark in the Park at DBAP.
 The outdoor space is welcoming and open, and there is a ton of seating for you and your favorite four-legged friends.

 One of the most dog friendly places David and I have ever stayed is the Siena Hotel in Chapel Hill.
 They roll out the red carpet for your pups and make them feel right at home.
 It’s a great spot for a staycation or for any guests that may be coming from out of town who are bringing their pets.